Queensbridge Houses: History and crime statistics

 Regarding the Queensbridge music scene, XXL columnist Brendan Frederick wrote:

 By the 1970s, Queensbridge experienced a rise in crime with the rest of the city.
 During the height of the crack epidemic in 1986, Queensbridge experienced more murders than any NYCHA complex in New York City.
 However, in the 2000s, crime went down.

 For many years Queensbridge has had a problem with drug dealers and drug users.
 An 11-month police investigation led to the arrest of 37 people during a drug bust in February 2005.
 Another raid in February 2009, following a seven-month investigation, resulted in 59 arrests.

 Population

 As of 2013, Queensbridge had a total population of 6,105.
 The racial breakdown was 61.4% black, 2.3% white, 1.9% Asian, 1.0% American Indian and 2.4% multiracial.
 Hispanics and Latinos of any race were 30.1%.

-In the 2020 news media reports, the Asian population in Queensbridge rose to being 11% of the development's total population and now there are increasing calls for the growing Asian residents in the development to have better local social service access that cater to their linguistic needs including available translators in their languages when contacting NYCHA for apartment related issues.
+By 2020, the Asian population in Queensbridge rose to 11% of the development's total population.
+This prompted calls for better social services for the community's Asian residents.